CARBON FOOTPRINT OF GROUP FINANCIAL PORTFOLIO

 OUR VOICE IN THE GENERAL MEETINGS

-In 2016 our presence in general meetings more than doubled compared with 2015, demonstrating the Group’s desire to play an active role in supporting the best sustainability practices.
+In 2017, our presence in general meetings of the companies in which we invest in has increased by over 60% compared with 2016, demonstrating the Group’s desire to play an active role in supporting the best sustainability practices.

 SRI Ageing Population Fund